 Cash consists of bank deposits held in business checking and interest-bearing deposit accounts.
-As of March 31, 2023, the Company had a cash balance of \$3.7 million and cash equivalent balances of \$40.6 million, defined as highly liquid financial instruments that are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
-The Company considers all highly liquid debt instruments with maturities of three months or less at the time the Company acquires them and that can be liquidated without prior notice or penalty to be cash equivalents.
+As of September 30, 2023, the Company had a cash balance of \$5.5 million and cash equivalent balances of \$28.0 million, defined as highly liquid financial instruments that are both readily convertible to known amounts of cash and so near their maturity that they present insignificant risk of changes in value because of changes in interest rates.
 As of December 31, 2022, the Company had a cash balance of \$27.5 million and cash equivalent balances of \$30.3 million.